 LNG imports are a small share of total U.S. natural gas imports and consumption

-In 2014, net imports of LNG totaled about 43 billion cubic feet, equal to less than 1% of total U.S. natural gas consumption.
-About 72% of the LNG imports were from Trinidad and Tobago, 14% were from Yemen, 9% were from Norway, and the remaining LNG imports came from other countries.
+In 2016, imports of LNG totaled about 0.09 Tcf.
+About 95% of the LNG imports were from Trinidad and Tobago, 4% were from Norway, and 1% were from Canada.

 Most U.S. natural gas exports go to Canada and Mexico by pipeline